akvorado/akvorado/console/data/docs/02-configuration.md

 - `username` is the username to use for authentication
 - `password` is the password to use for authentication
 - `database` defines the database to use to create tables
+- `cluster` defines the cluster for replicated and distributed tables, see below for more information
 - `kafka` defines the configuration for the Kafka consumer.
 The accepted keys are:
   - `consumers` defines the number of consumers to use to consume messages from the Kafka topic.
 It is silently bound by the maximum number of threads